rixx/books.rixx.de/src/reviews/ursula-k-le-guin/rocannons-world.md

   rating: 2
 ---

 As opposed to most Le Guin books, this one did not work for me.
-Maybe I was too distracted by the different species on the planet, or the odd pacing, or … I don't know.
+I was distracted by the different species on the planet, and the pacing was off, and there's something I can't name.
 The ending nearly raised the book to 3/5, but not quite.